AWS Case Study: Big Data Solutions

 About the Partner

-1Strategy is an Amazon Web Services (AWS) Premier Consulting Partner, focusing exclusively on AWS.
-1Strategy helps businesses architect, migrate and optimize their workloads on AWS, creating cost-effective, secure and reliable solutions.
-1Strategy holds the AWS DevOps and the AWS Migration Competencies, was chosen as a Launch Partner to the AWS Managed Service Partner program and is a partner of the AWS Public Sector Program.
-With experts having deployed AWS solutions since 2007, 1Strategy is a leader in custom training—providing customers with the knowledge, tools and best practices to manage those solutions over time.
-Headquartered in Seattle, 1Strategy teams are also located in San Francisco and Salt Lake City and support customers globally and across every vertical.
+1Strategy is an Amazon Partner Network (APN) Premier Consulting Partner, focusing exclusively on Amazon Web Services (AWS).
+1Strategy helps businesses architect, migrate, and optimize their workloads on AWS, creating scalable, cost-effective, secure, and reliable solutions.
+1Strategy also helps customers get real value from their data using comprehensive machine learning models and artificial intelligence.
+1Strategy holds the AWS DevOps, Migration, Data & Analytics, Well Architected, and Machine Learning Competencies, and is a partner of the AWS Public Sector Program.
+1Strategy was one of the initial ten AWS Partners globally who was qualified and authorized by AWS to conduct a Well-Architected Review and is among the top Well Architected partners in the AWS eco-system.
+With experts having deployed AWS solutions since 2007, 1Strategy is a leader in custom training—providing customers with the knowledge, tools, and best practices to manage those solutions over time.
+1Strategy is a TEKsystems Global Services company with teams in Seattle and Salt Lake City, supporting customers throughout the US and across every vertical.

 For more information about how 1Strategy can assist your company in migrating to AWS, building scalable, secure, and Big Data analytics, or optimizing AWS solution, visit 1Strategy.com or contact us at info@1Strategy.com.